BeloveO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-3-islower.c - checks if the input is lowercase and returns 1 if positiven 4-isalpha.c - returns 1 if the input is a letter regardless of casen 5-sign.c - returns 1 if input is greater than 0, 0 if input is 0 and -1 if input is smaller than 0n
+3-islower.c - checks if the input is lowercase and returns 1 if positiven 4-isalpha.c - returns 1 if the input is a letter regardless of casen 5-sign.c - returns 1 if input is greater than 0, 0 if input is 0 and -1 if input is smaller than 0n 6-abs.c - Returns the absolute value of an integern